Alice Through the Looking Glass (1966 film)

-Alice Through the Looking Glass (1966), was a live action musical film made for television, directed by Alan Handley, and based on Lewis Carroll's 1871 novel Through the Looking-Glass.
-The show aired November 6, 1966 on NBC television in the United States.
+Alice Through the Looking Glass is a 1966 live action musical film made for television, directed by Alan Handley, and based on Lewis Carroll's 1871 novel Through the Looking-Glass.
+The show aired November 6, 1966 on NBC in the United States.
 Bob Mackie and Ray Aghayan worked together on the costume designs, which won them an Emmy Award in 1967.